 The following courses are the minimum required by most dental schools and Cleveland State University for successfully completing a bachelor’s degree.
-There are 56 dental schools in the United States that grant the D.D.S. or D.M.D.
-Two of them, Case School of Dental Medicine and The Ohio State University College of Dentistry, are in Ohio.
+There are two dental schools in the state of Ohio, Case School of Dental Medicine and The Ohio State University College of Dentistry.
 Prerequisite coursework for dental schools varies.
 The American Dental Association provides information about dental school admission requirements.

 Cleveland State Undergraduate courses